- Joe Dante

 - Release Date

 Through the 1970s and spilling over into the subsequent decade, Roger Corman’s production company New World Pictures released little more than schlock and exploitation, everything from Death Race 2000 to Women in Cages.
-Most of them prove unwatchable today unless done so with an ironic eye.
-Exempt from that list is Corman’s production of director Joe Dante’s Piranha from 1978, an unabashed derivative of Steven Spielberg’s blockbuster Jaws from three years earlier, but a good one.
+Most of them prove unwatchable today unless done so with an eye for irony.
+Exempt from that list is Corman’s production of director Joe Dante’s Piranha from 1978, an unabashed derivation from Steven Spielberg’s blockbuster Jaws from three years earlier, but a good one.
 Being Dante’s first feature film, the result shows all the promise of a burgeoning young genre director, allowing this when-animals-attack horror movie to stand up surprisingly well today.

-The movie’s lacking in originality may be problematic for devotees to Jaws, but Dante’s tongue-in-cheek tone continually finds ways of differentiating his production.
+The movie’s lacking originality may be problematic for devotees to Jaws, but Dante’s tongue-in-cheek tone continually finds ways of differentiating his production.
 And yet, in some respects, the plot and even productions are identical.
-Both Dante and Spielberg were forced to conceal the appearances of their killer fish for lack of budget, using underwater shadows and other filmic tricks to simulate their monsters’ appearances.
+Both Dante and Spielberg were forced to conceal the appearances of their killer fish for lack of budget, using underwater shadows and other formal tricks to simulate their monsters’ appearances.
 Both films begin with two flirty swimmers disrobing before they become fish food.
-Both feature a pig-headed politician (here played by Dante favorite Dick Miller) who refuses to shut down the beach, despite warnings of a deadly attack; of course, the respective beaches turn into bloodbaths.
-And both end with a one-on-one showdown between fish and hero, though Piranha is decidedly less optimistic than Spielberg’s film.
+Both feature a pig-headed politician (here played by Dante favorite Dick Miller) who refuses to shut down the beach, despite warnings of a deadly attack.
+Of course, both beaches turn into bloodbaths.
+And both end with a one-on-one showdown between fish and hero, though Piranha is decidedly less optimistic than Spielberg’s film, refreshingly so.

 The Saturn Awards praised Dante’s work when they named it the best horror movie of that year.
 And though Universal Studios planned to defend Jaws’ honor by prepping a lawsuit against New World, Spielberg saw Dante’s release and famously gave his endorsement.
 A lawsuit could have been the end of Dante and possibly New World, but because Spielberg was flattered rather than offended, Dante went on to make The Howling, Innerspace, and The Burbs, earning a name for himself in the 1980s horror-comedy scene.
-In addition to Spielberg’s stamp of approval, Dante was later hired to direct Gremlins and The Twilight Zone: The Movie for Spielberg’s production company Amblin Entertainment, proving he bore no grudges.
-Though Dante has all but disappeared from the mainstream in recent years, he rocked the 2009 Toronto Film Festival with his new horror film The Hole, which remains yet-unreleased in the United States.
+In addition to Spielberg’s stamp of approval, Dante was later hired to direct Gremlins and a segment from The Twilight Zone: The Movie for Spielberg’s production company Amblin Entertainment, proving he bore no grudges.
+Though Dante has all but disappeared from the mainstream in recent years, his cult status endures, along with the occasional gem like The Hole or Burying the Ex.

 Formulaic and representative of a number of Jaws rip-offs—which include, but are not limited to Great White, Monster Shark, Orca, and Tentacles—Piranha goes beyond its potential carbon-copy limitation and resolves to be a confident piece of genre B-moviemaking.
-From its technical prowess to the talented cast of actors, the movie feels far superior to conventional New World productions, and even avoids much of the otherwise obligatory sex standard to Corman fare.
-Dante’s talented, sure hands assemble a fun little horror-thriller that deserves to be seen as more than just a post-Spielberg rehash.
+From its technical prowess to the talented cast of actors, the movie feels far superior to conventional New World productions and even avoids much of the otherwise obligatory sex standard to Corman fare.
+Dante’s talented, sure hands assemble a fun little horror-thriller that deserves to be seen as more than just a post-Spielberg rehash, but a winking and skilled thriller in the summer escapism style.